Resco Field Service Guide

 - Week view – the screen shows whole week.
 In the filter dialog, it’s possible to show or hide weekend.

 - 2 Weeks view – the screen shows two weeks.
-In the filter dialog, it’s possible to show or hide weekend.
+In the filter dialog, it’s possible to show or hide weekends.

 - Month overview –a statistical overview where there is a payload of individual resources displayed in the individual months.